Theme Wartime and Military

 |Date||[ca. late 1930s]||ID||3242|

 This home movie features a family connected with the West Sussex Home Guard.
 Apart from some brief shots at the beginning of the film, it is shot entirely in a garden belonging to the family.
-The adults, some of whom are dressed in military uniform, are seen fooling around with each other and playing with the children.
+The adults, some of whom are dressed in military uniform, are seen fooling around and playing with the children.

 [Soldiers Marching; Cricket Match, Guildford]